LouisBarranqueiro/hexo-theme-tranquilpeak/DOCUMENTATION.md

 ### Define post excerpt

-Tranquilpeak v1.4.0 introduce a new way to define post excerpt with `<!-- excerpt -->` comment.
-Use
 - `<!-- more -->` to define post excerpt and keep the post excerpt in the post content
 - `<!-- excerpt -->` to define post excerpt and remove the post excerpt of the post content